Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 I'd agree with this, especially in the context of the way Microsoft has trained users into normally expecting prompts when actions have very serious, arguably permanent results.
 User bears some responsibility, but when the design mentality of the UI since the beginning of the company has been to use confirmation prompts then there's an expectation that this will continue.

-If I were him I'd immediately boot to some utility that scans the disk for filesystem clusters marked as deleted/available to attempt to
+If I were him I'd immediately boot to some utility that scans the disk for filesystem clusters marked as deleted/available to attempt to undelete them.
+That is still a thing, right?

 Re: (Score:2)